zahidlabs/hello-theme-menu/README.md

+# About .this

+by default elementor hello theme is shipped with a generic menu.
+I love this theme because of its small footprint and it is updated by the team.
+I use this theme for some projects where I don't use Elementor.
+In that case default menu can use some styling.

-1. # Add responsive menu and burger icon to Elemento Hello
+## Style 1: Responsive menu with burger icon

 hello theme menu is not responsive. by using this css and script, you can easily convert the default menu responsive menu.

+## Style 2: Full screen menu

-2. # Convert Elemento Hello theme menu to full screen menu
+This will convert default menu to full screen menu and there is button to open the menu.

-by default the menu in elementor hello theme is very generic, there are no options to customize it. by adding this css and script to the page you can easily convert the default menu to full screen menu.

-3. # Full width dropdown menu
+## Style 3: Full width dropdown menu

-using this style you can convert default menu to full width witch will dropdown by clicking the button next to site branding.
+using this style you can convert default menu to full width, witch will dropdown by clicking the button next to site branding.

 ## How to use all these styles
 - Usage is very simple. just add the styles to your theme child style.css file.
 - embed js code using some code insertion plugin or using functions.php.
 - that is it. enjoy

-##### (Style 1) Additionally
+##### Style 1 Additionally _Style 1_
 - you can change the width of media query to select where you burger icon to kick in.
 - right now it is set to 1024px,
 - change `@media screen and (max-width: 1024px)` in css to match your needs.